-These Challah Rolls are fluffy, dairy-free, and flavorful.
-Baked until golden brown and topped with sesame seeds, challah buns are not just great for Shabbat, but also amazing for weekdays sandwiches, holidays, and gatherings.
+These Challah Rolls are fluffy, dairy-free, and flavorful knotted buns.
+Baked until golden brown and topped with sesame seeds, they're a great option for weekdays sandwiches, holidays and gatherings.

 Jump to: